 Appliances, such as freezers, refigerators, and A/C units, cannot be disposed of in the landfill.
 Customers can take appliances to CMC Metal, located at 1704 Howard Lane, 512-442-2384

-Disposal fees depend on the size of the load.
-Below are the landfill disposal fees (the rates below do not include additional fuel surcharges and a state-required Texas Commission on Environmental Quality fee which varies, based on the size of the load).
+Disposal fees depend on the size of the load and include additional fuel surcharges and a state-required Texas Commission on Environmental Quality fee which varies, based on the size of the load.
+Please contact us for disposal fees.

 Cash, checks and Visa and MasterCard are accepted.